Think Out Loud

 THANKS TO OUR SPONSOR:

 Hannah Glavor’s music used to lean toward singer-songwriter folk.
 But her newly released single, “Otherside,” shows an indie rock side to the Portland musician.
 She writes about loss and hope, and about darkness and the light on the other side.
-Hannah Glavor joins us in the studio to perform songs from her new album.
+Glavor joined us in March 2024 for an interview and performance of songs from her then-upcoming album, “Hold On, Hold Tight,” which was released in September.

 Note: The following transcript was created by a computer and edited by a volunteer.